pdonis/simpleblog3/README.md

 To Do
 -----

-Add a command for publishing your blog via SSH (I do this now with a shell script, but doing it in Python would allow some enhancements that aren't easy in shell).
+Add an extension to allow pagination of index pages.

 Add support for having extension and command files available in other places besides the simpleblog sub-packages.
 This will allow you to write your own and use them without having to mess with the simpleblog installation itself.

+Add a command for publishing your blog via SSH (I do this now with a shell script, but doing it in Python would allow some enhancements that aren't easy in shell).

 Add fancier example blogs to show how the various extensions work.